-A blower is included with the generator.
-It provides ventilation to the engine compartment and should run at least 4 minutes before starting the generator.
+A blower is included to provide ventilation to the generator engine compartment and should run at least 4 minutes before starting the generator.
 Using the blower does not take the place of checking the engine compartment by sight and smell for gasoline vapors.
 The blower is located in the aft rigging compartment and can be accessed through the aft rigging lid.